JolonB/Furious5AVC/Progress.md

 - [x] Centralised file containing all of the code created.

 #### Week 4
-- [ ] I part of PID implemented - hopefully the robot should make it around the course properly
+- [ ] D part of PID implemented - hopefully the robot should make it around the course properly
 - [ ] Working on getting the robot through the next part of the challenge.
 - [ ] Working on getting the robot through the maze.